akowalz/compiler322/README.md

-## EECS 322 | Compiler Construction
+#### EECS 322 | Compiler Construction

-Compiler created for course EECS 322, taught by Robby Findler at Northwestern.

-*--Pair-programmed by Alex Kowalczuk (akowalz) and Nathan Yeazel*
+Compiler for Robby Findler's course at Northwestern University *--Pair-programmed by Alex Kowalczuk (akowalz) and Nathan Yeazel*